 I’d also like to apologize if you get annoyed with these emojis that I always use, because I love to throw in a joke here and there, or just generally like to make people happy, that’s why Its a habit by now to introduce emojis into whatever I am writing about.

 I hope this long article helps at least one person out there reading it because I’ll try my best to make it the ultimate resource possible on this subject.
-I also love talking about laptops and technology in general, so that also may contribute to making this an even longer post than it had to be 😅
+I also love talking about laptops and technology in general, so that also may contribute to make this an even longer post than it had to be 😅

 Let’s get started then!